Search

 The PHS report also said GP consultations for influenza-like illness remain at medium level overall, with the primary demographic being children aged five to 14.

-Dr Kim Marsh, Viral Respiratory Pathogens lead at the organisation, said: “PHS’s new vaccine effectiveness results reinforce our message that the flu vaccine offers the best protection against severe disease for those who are eligible, even with the new strain now circulating widely.
+Dr Kim Marsh, viral respiratory pathogens lead at the organisation, said: “PHS’s new vaccine effectiveness results reinforce our message that the flu vaccine offers the best protection against severe disease for those who are eligible, even with the new strain now circulating widely.

 “Vaccination remains the best way to help protect yourself against serious illness from flu and is also important in reducing the spread of flu in the community, helping to keep everyone from missing out on socialising with friends and family over the festive season.

-“NHS Boards in Scotland are working hard to deliver the winter vaccination programme and look forward to welcoming you for your appointment.
+“NHS boards in Scotland are working hard to deliver the winter vaccination programme and look forward to welcoming you for your appointment.
 Drop-in clinics are also available in most areas.”

 To continue reading this article,